UChicagoPhysicsLabs/PositronEmissionTomography/docs/3d_printing.rst

 This setup uses multiple 3d printed parts.
 They have been tested on a Raise3D Pro3 printer with a .4mm nozzle, so beware that some tolerances may be incorrect for other machines.

-The stl files for the entire project downloaded here: `link <https://github.com/UChicagoPhysicsLabs/PositronEmissionTomography/tree/main/3D%20Printing>`_
+The stl files for the entire project downloaded here: `PMT support files <https://github.com/UChicagoPhysicsLabs/PositronEmissionTomography/tree/main/3D%20Printing/PMT%20Support>`_

 The PMT supports will need a total of 24 parts made for each support: two sides, two front/back pieces, four feet, and 16 connectors.
 These parts are all essentially 2d, so they could also be laser cut from 4mm thick material.